Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Edges in the analog false vacuum

 \subsection{The relativistic analog}

-Our system is a dilute gas of two internal states of a bosonic isotope, which we label $\ket{\down}$ and $\ket{\up}$.
-At sufficiently low temperature, each species forms a Bose-Einstein condensate described by a many-body wavefunction with number density $n$ and phase $\phi$,

-As well as nonlinear interactions due to two-body scattering, the two condensates interact via a Rabi coupling (i.e., a coherent electromagnetic beam with frequency corresponding to the energy splitting between the two atomic states) whose amplitude is rapidly modulated in time.
-On timescales much longer than the modulation period, this generates an effective potential for the relative phase field $\phi=\phi_\down-\phi_\up$.
+Our system is a gas of two internal states of a bosonic isotope, labelled $\ket{i}=\ket{\down},\ket{\up}$.
+At ultracold temperatures, each species forms a condensate described by a many-body wavefunction $\psi_i=\sqrt{n_i}\exp(\rmi\phi_i)$, with density $n$ and phase $\phi$.
+As well as nonlinear interactions due to two-body $s$-wave scattering, the condensates interact via a Rabi coupling (a coherent electromagnetic beam with frequency corresponding to the energy splitting between the two states) whose amplitude is rapidly modulated.
+On timescales longer than the modulation period, this generates an effective potential for the relative phase $\phi=\phi_\down-\phi_\up$.
 Under suitable experimental conditions, the equation of motion for $\phi$ becomes that of a relativistic scalar field,

 with a periodic potential,